-With your support, this popular program gives all visitors the opportunity to connect to the park and learn something new in a unique setting.
+With your support, this popular program gives all visitors the opportunity to deepen their connection with the park while learning something new in a unique setting.

 Partnering with Yosemite National Park.